MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 8. Select **Create a campaign**.
    The campaign is successfully created.

-Once you've created your campaign, you've to create the content on the **Main canvas** screen, and then publish it using distribution channels.

-To create the content and publish it, perform the following steps:

-> [!NOTE]
-> Once you've created your campaign, you land on the **Main canvas** screen, by default.
+Once you've created your campaign, you land on the **Main canvas** screen.
+Then, perform the following steps:

 1. Create the content.
 1. Select the **Distribution channels** tab.